skoczen/django-ajax-uploader/README.md

 Backends
 ========

 `django-ajax-uploader` can put the uploaded files into a number of places, and perform actions on the files uploaded.
-Currently, there are backends available for S3 (default) and local storage, as well as a locally stored image thumbnail backend.
+Currently, there are backends available for local storage (default) and Amazon S3, as well as a locally stored image thumbnail backend.
 Creating a custom backend is fairly straightforward, and pull requests are welcome.

 Built-in Backends
 ------------------

-`django-ajax-uploader` has following backends:
+`django-ajax-uploader` has the following backends:

 ### local.LocalUploadBackend ###